keu/docs/astro/cross-account-role-setup.md

 ## Step 6: Create a Deployment and confirm the install

-When Astronomer support confirms that your Astro cluster has been created, Astronomer recommends that you create a Deployment and deploy DAGs.
+When you receive confirmation that your Astro cluster has been created, Astronomer recommends that you create a Deployment and deploy DAGs.
 See [Create a Deployment](create-deployment.md).

 To confirm a successful installation, in the Cloud UI select a Workspace and on the **Deployments** page click **Deployment**.
 The Astro cluster created by Astronomer support appears as an option in the **Cluster** list.